What Does A ‘No Win No Fee’ Personal Injury Claim Really Mean?

 Reply

-Hi I was in a RTA as a passenger the driver admitted liability my solicitor is charging 25% plus vat I thought on personal injury there was not charged vat also I was told to take out ATE insurance wich I was told it would be £350 now solicitors are charging £473 so when a offer was made it worked out the solicitors were taken half of my offer can you please tell me can the solicitor do this when there’s legalisation put in place thankyou .
+Hi I was in a RTA as a passenger, the driver admitted liability, my solicitor is charging 25% plus vat.
+I thought on personal injury there was no vat, also I was told to take out ATE insurance which I was told would be £350, now solicitors are charging £473.
+So when an offer was made it worked out the solicitors were taking half of my offer, can you please tell me can the solicitor do this when there’s legalisation put in place? thankyou .

 Ian Morris